kr-colab/popvae/README.md

 </p>

 # Summary
-popVAE fits a variational autoencoder (VAE) and outputs the latent space.
+popVAE fits a variational autoencoder (VAE) to a set of genotypes and outputs the latent space.

 A manuscript describing popVAE's methods and testing it on several empirical datasets can be found at: ?coming soon?